-For a decade, the Caribbean countries, and particularly the LA, have suffered from the impacts induced by the massive and regular

-- 425 arrival of Sargassum on their coastal areas.
-This study presents the application of a clustering approach to determine the types of surface current circulations integrating the additional wind drift and their possible links with the Sargassum beachings observed on the LA coasts.
-The Guadeloupe archipelago was chosen as beaching observational site for the period 2019-2020.
+For a decade, the Caribbean countries, particularly the LA, have suffered from the impacts induced by the massive and regular arrival of Sargassum on their coastal areas.
+This study presents the application of a clustering approach to determine the types of surface current circulations integrating the additional wind drift and their possible links to the Sargassum beachings observed on the LA coasts.
+The Guadeloupe archipelago was chosen as a beaching observational site for the period 2019-2020.
 This analysis was performed using the most recent versions of ocean current analysis, Mercator and HYCOM.
 The surface wind speed data from the ERA-5 model were also used.
-The Clustering of the spatiotemporal surface current fields including windage was produced using - 430 the K-Means algorithm combined with the expert distance metric.
-Silhouette index was used to determine the optimal number of clusters.
+The clustering of the spatiotemporal surface current fields including windage was produced using the K-means algorithm combined with the expert distance metric.
+The silhouette index was used to determine the optimal number of clusters.

-For this region (8-17°N, 66-55°W) divided into three sub-regions, we identify four coherent patterns from data sets.
-They contain the current structures related to the Guiana currents, the branches of the subtropical Atlantic gyre, the front and the retroflection rings related to the NBC.
+For this region $(8-17^{\circ} \text{ N}, 66-55^{\circ} \text{ W})$ divided into three subregions, we identify four coherent patterns from datasets.
+They contain the current structures related to the Guiana currents, the branches of the subtropical Atlantic gyre, and the front and the retroflection rings related to the NBC.

-- 435 The finer resolution of HYCOM analysis provided more detailed information on surface current velocities near the islands than Mercator fields (i.e. mean local velocity difference of 0.3 m s-1).
+The finer resolution of HYCOM analysis provided more detailed information on surface current velocities near the islands than Mercator fields (i.e., mean local velocity difference of 0.3 m s^{-1}).
 Offshore, these differences remain very small.

-Links between clusters and observed beachings in Guadeloupe were studied considering windage, parangon velocity distributions and monthly abundance maps.
-The surface current circulations characterizing the (MC3; HC3) and (MC4; HC2) cluster pairs seemed the most favorable for the transport and the beaching of Sargassum on the Lesser Antilles coasts. - 440 The clustering analysis on the beaching current sequences based on HYCOM fields confirmed that the recurrence of HC3 (Seq2, between December and June) and HC2 (Seq4, between July and November) would induce large beachings on the Guadeloupe coasts during these respective periods.
-While the HC2 current regime is characterized by the prevalence of the North Atlantic gyre with weak zonal velocities, the HC3 current regime is marked by the influence of the NBC, the induced retroflection rings and strong Guiana Current leading to higher meridional velocities in the LA3 region. - 445 Machine learning algorithms (KMS, ED, decision tree classifier) were applied to estimate the probability of Sargassum beachings in Guadeloupe, based on: surface current forecasts, current regime sequences and several combinations of probabilities.
-The performance score of this predictive model showed that HYCOM seems more suitable to reproduce small-scale current patterns inducing or not beachings in the Lesser Antilles.
-For one year of tests (i.e. 2021), the decision tree accuracy reached respectively 70.1% and 58.2% for HYCOM and Mercator with a temporal uncertainty range +/-3 days around the forecast date.
-This accuracy - 450 could be improved by weighting and prioritizing the different modules.
-The daily probability of Sargassum offshore abundance used in the decision tree would also be improved with better quality Sargassum remote sensing observations, particularly the FA density data gap within 30 km of the coasts.
+Links between clusters and observed beachings in Guadeloupe were studied considering windage, paragon velocity distributions, and monthly abundance maps.
+The surface current circulations characterizing the MC3-HC3 and MC4- HC2 cluster pairs seemed the most favorable for the transport and the beaching of Sargassum on the Lesser Antilles coasts.

+The clustering analysis of the beaching current sequences based on HYCOM fields confirmed that the recurrence of HC3 (Seq2, between December and June) and HC2 (Seq4, between July and November) would induce large beachings on the Guadeloupe coasts during these respective periods.
+While the HC2 current regime is characterized by the prevalence of the North Atlantic gyre with weak zonal velocities, the HC3 current regime is marked by the influence of the NBC, the induced retroflection rings, and a strong Guiana Current, leading to higher meridional velocities in the LA3 region.

+Machine learning algorithms (KMS, ED, decision tree classifier) were applied to estimate the probability of Sargassum beachings in Guadeloupe based on surface current forecasts, current regime sequences, and several combinations of probabilities.
+The performance score of this predictive model showed that HYCOM seems more suitable to reproduce small-scale current patterns inducing (or not) beachings in the Lesser Antilles.
+For 1 year of tests (i.e., 2021), the decision tree accuracy respectively reached 70.1 % and 58.2% for HYCOM and Mercator with a temporal uncertainty range $\pm 3 d$ around the forecast date.
+This accuracy could be improved by weighting and prioritizing the different modules.
+The daily probability of Sargassum offshore abundance used in the decision tree would also be improved with better-quality Sargassum remote sensing observations, particularly the FA density data gap within 30 km of the coasts.

-Due to the very recent availability of the selected HYCOM new generation version, the present study was conducted only on two years (i.e. 2019-2020).
-The studied period could be extended to more years to integrate the inter-annual variability of the surface
+Due to the very recent availability of the selected HY-COM new-generation version, the present study was conducted only for 2 years (i.e., 2019-2020).
+The studied period could be extended to more years to integrate the interannual variability of the surface currents.

-455 currents.